forcedotcom/SFDX-Data-Move-Utility/README.md

 $ sf sfdmu run --sourceusername csvfile --targetusername target.org.username@name.com
 ```

+**Note:**

-Note: When importing or exporting from/to CSV files, ensure that the files are located in the directory containing the `export.json` file.
+When importing or exporting from/to CSV files, ensure that the files are located in the directory containing the `export.json` file.
 The files should be named according to the API name of the respective sObject, such as `Account.csv`, `Contact.csv`.
 This naming convention helps in accurately mapping the data to the correct sObjects during the import or export process.

-**Watch the Demo:**
+## Whatch the Demo

 - Experience the plugin in action [here](https://www.youtube.com/watch?v=KI_1vD93prA).

-**Documentation Links:**
+## Documentation Links:
 - [**Getting Started**](https://help.sfdmu.com/get-started)
 - [**Installation Guide**](https://help.sfdmu.com/installation)
 - [**Configuration Tips**](https://help.sfdmu.com/configuration)